Venue Registrations

 When it comes to booking artists and events, the most important thing to do is be proactive!

-We encourage you to advertise through any available channels that you’re on the hunt for Midsumma Festival events.
-Post on your Facebook and Instagram, or send out an eNews, or even pop up a poster in your venue.
-You can also create an Expression of Interest form to make it easy for producers to apply to your venue.
-Midsumma can then share this through our social media channels and include the link on our website.
+We encourage you to advertise that you’re on the hunt for Midsumma Festival events through any available channels.
+Post on your Facebook and Instagram, send out an eNewsletter, or even pop up a poster in your venue.

-Don't sit back and wait for artists to come to you, you can reach out to them also.
-Talk with artists that you think would be a great fit in your venue.
+Another great starting point is to talk with artists that you think would be a great fit in your venue.
 Chat to anyone who already performs or exhibits at your venue.
-Get creative and start reaching out!
+Get creative and start reaching out.

 Another option to be involved in Midsumma is to register a show that you already run in your venue as a Midsumma event.
 If you run a weekly trivia night or a monthly open mic night, you can register it as a Midsumma Festival event as a way of increasing your audience.

-• It might also be worth considering what live-streaming or online ability your venue might have to make your events more accessible.
+To make your events more accessible, it might also be worth considering what live-streaming or online ability your venue might have.

 You'll need to work with the event producer to arrange a box office at the venue for door sales.